Simca 1000 Coupé: The car

 Despite sharing its chassis and mechanical elements with the boxy Simca 1000 saloon, the Coupé was able to offer superior road holding and performance because its centre of gravity was lower and its shape more aerodynamic.

 Between the car's appearance at the Swiss motor show in March 1962 and customer deliveries, the front side lights moved from a position beside the headlights, integrated into the front wings, to a location directly above the front bumper.
 It is not clear whether this was a response to regulatory requirements or simply a change driven by production-cost considerations.

-On the inside the interior fittings contrasted with the stark interior of the Simca 1000 saloon, and the generous display of gauges and switches on the dashboard was also a world away from the aggressively plain view from the driver's seat through the steering wheel on the four-door car.
+On the inside, the interior fittings contrasted with the stark interior of the Simca 1000 saloon, and the generous display of gauges and switches on the dashboard separated it from the more plain view from the driver's seat through the steering wheel on the four-door car.

-In its original form the Simca was thought in the 1960s to resemble the cheaper Fiat 850 Coupé, although that car was launched only in 1965.
+In its original form, the Simca was thought in the 1960s to resemble the cheaper Fiat 850 Coupé, although that car was launched only in 1965.
 In the French market, where the great majority of the cars would be sold, the Simca Coupé 1000 was pitched squarely against the Renault Floride.

-The water-cooled 4-cylinder 944 cc engine shared its dimensions and basic lay-out with the engine fitted in the saloon, but from the start the Coupé engine featured a higher compression ratio and provided a maximum 52 hp-metric of claimed output (as against 45 hp-metric in the saloon).
+The water-cooled 4-cylinder 944 cc engine shared its dimensions and basic layout with the engine fitted in the saloon, but the Coupé engine featured a higher compression ratio and provided a maximum 52 hp-metric of claimed output (as against 45 hp-metric in the saloon).
 A maximum speed of 140 km/h (87 mph) was listed (as against 125 km/h (78 mph) for the saloon).
 Stopping power was also better on the Coupé which, unusually at this time, featured disc brakes on all four wheels.

 During the early years the car experienced modest success on the French market, especially among young affluent buyers.
 Between the 1962 launch and the 1967 upgrade approximately 10,600 were produced.